 7) "The decision leaves the State free to place increasing restrictions on abortion as the period of pregnancy lengthens, so long as those restrictions are tailored to the recognized state interests.
 The decision vindicates the right of the physician to administer medical treatment according to his professional judgment up to the points where important state interests provide compelling justifications for intervention.
 Up to those points, the abortion decision in all its aspects is inherently, and primarily, a medical decision, and basic responsibility for it must rest with the physician."
 [Id. at 165-166]

-Geoff considers the Roe v.
-Wade decision to be one of the best-reasoned and most important Supreme Court decisions of his lifetime.
+I consider the Roe v.
+Wade decision to be one of the best-reasoned, most moral, and most important Supreme Court decisions of my lifetime.
 Immediately after it was published, the so-called "Right-To-Life" movement expanded and allied itself with the Republican Party.
 Some would say it came under the control of the Republican Party in 1980, at which time the abortion issue became a partisan political issue.

 The Republican-sponsored Human Life Amendment is the name given to multiple proposals to amend the Constitution to overturn the Roe v.
 Wade decision and make all abortions illegal after conception.
 If it were to pass, doctors and women could be indicted and prosecuted for murder if an abortion occurs in the United States and the police were to catch the people involved.
 The so-called "Right-To-Life" movement and the GOP apparently want to create a situation similar to the fictional Handmaid's Tale scenario.